Richswag009/rookrelay/README.md

 of events to registered endpoints, with automatic retries, HMAC-SHA256 signature verification, and a dead letter queue for failed deliveries.

-Built in Java 21 with Spring Boot, PostgreSQL, and Redis.
+Built in Java 25 with Spring Boot, PostgreSQL, Docker and Redis.

 ---